‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 I can’t forget the words a friend from ten years ago said to me.

 “I think most people drifted away because of how difficult you were to relate to as a person.
-Firstly, the ideals you demand of
+Firstly, the ideals you demand of others are too high.

-This applies to relationships too – people simply aren’t that perfect.
-And you, who act this way, are no different.
-Even if your thinking isn’t wrong, you hold views that diverge from ordinary people’s, yet you refuse to listen to others’ opinions at all.
-In a way, that could be considered a rather splendid way of life.
+Even if your thinking isn’t wrong, you hold views that are out of step with ordinary people, yet you refuse to listen to others’ opinions at all.

 If you were a strong person.
 But you aren’t strong.